 How did we get here?

 In attempt to combat this lost revenue, states have enacted new sales and use tax nexus laws in response to the changing digital economy (and tax revenue lost due to remote commerce) through concepts such as “click-through nexus,” so-called “cookie nexus,” and employing broader applications of affiliate nexus.
-Most significantly, however, states have begun to directly challenge the physical presence nexus standard laid out in the 1992 U.S. Supreme Court case, Quill Corp. v.
+Most significantly, however, states began to directly challenge the physical presence nexus standard laid out in the 1992 U.S. Supreme Court case, Quill Corp. v.
 North Dakota.

-On March 22, 2016, South Dakota Governor Dennis Daugaard signed legislation requiring certain remote sellers with no physical presence in the state to collect and remit sales tax on sales to South Dakota customers effective May 1, 2016.
+On March 22, 2016, and likely in response to Justice Kennedy’s concurrence, South Dakota Governor Dennis Daugaard signed Senate Bill 106, a statute that imposes an “economic sales tax nexus standard” on out-of-state sellers.
+Specifically, the statute obliges remote sellers to collect and remit sales tax if they have more than $100,000 of sales to, or engage in 200 or more transactions with, South Dakota customers—even if the remote seller has no physical presence in the state.
 The South Dakota Department of Revenue subsequently began mailing notices to remote sellers requiring collection and remittance of sales taxes on sales to South Dakota customers.
 The notices were followed by the Department filing a declaratory judgment action against three remote internet retailers in Hughes County Circuit Court.
 That action automatically enjoined the enforcement of the law during the pendency of the litigation.